shobrook/syntaxis/README.md

 trans_diag(np.random.randn(5, 5))
 ```

-saplings will produce the following tree:
+syntaxis will produce the following tree:

 <p align="center">
   <img width="45%" src="img/anonymous.png" />
 </p>

 Notice that `T` is not captured as an attribute of `numpy.random.randn`, but `diagonal` is captured as an attribute of `numpy`.
-This is because the body of the `lambda` function is processed by saplings, but the assignment to `trans_diag` is not recognized, and therefore the function call is not processed.
+This is because the body of the `lambda` function is processed by syntaxis, but the assignment to `trans_diag` is not recognized, and therefore the function call is not processed.

 ### Classes

-Saplings can track object flow in static, class, and instance methods, getter and setter methods, class and instance variables, classes defined within classes, and class closures (i.e. functions that return classes).
+Syntaxis can track object flow in static, class, and instance methods, getter and setter methods, class and instance variables, classes defined within classes, and class closures (i.e. functions that return classes).
 Notably, it can keep track of the state of each instance of a user-defined class.
-Consider the following program and the tree saplings produces:
+Consider the following program and the tree syntaxis produces:

 ```python
 import torch.nn as nn